 Evening and Weekend Appointments at other BaNES Surgeries (Improved Access)

 Would you like to see a GP or Nurse during the evening or on weekend?
 Appointments are available to improve access for patients registered with a GP Practice within BaNES.
 Please ask reception about this additional appointment availability which is currently bookable by telephone or in person.
 As well as GP appointments this service includes Nurse appointments for smear tests, blood tests (provided already arranged by your GP) and routine dressings.
 This Improving Access service is provided by BEMS.
-These are currently telephone appointments due to coronavirus.
+Due to coronavirus these are currently not being provided.

-For routine referrals we will send you a text message to let you know when your routine referral is ready to collect from the practice.
-During the current Coronavirus pandemic the RUH has informed us that routine referrals will be paused.
+During the current Coronavirus pandemic the RUH has informed us that routine referrals have been paused.
 Please bear this in mind when you are wondering what has happened to any routine referral the doctor suggested.
 We are holding these referrals until further notice.
 This does not affect two week wait referrals (i.e. suspected cancer).